 Shop our favorite '70s sneakers below.

 Another of Nike’s top '70s silhouettes got a futuristic reup recently.
-Sacai breathed new life into the Waffle Racer with a typically mind-boggling design.
+Sacai teamed up with Undercover to breathe new life into the Waffle Racer with a typically mind-boggling design.
 The seeing-double effect put the lightweight sneaker back in the spotlight when it released in Spring 2019.

 Nike Waffle Trainer 2